M4riaLoureiro/ethical-travel-recommender/README.md

 ```

 ### Reproducibility

-0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it
+You can find all of the instructions on how to run the code in the [Getting Started](#getting-started) Section.

-1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
-2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
-The versions for all dependencies are specified.
+The pdf files exported from WikiVoyage can be found in the /data folder.
+For the processing of these pdf files, we have used marker-pdf, a library that requires some heavy gpu processing, so you can also find in the /data folder a pickle file with the pdf documents already preprocessed (docs_processed.pickle).

 ### Best practices
  Hybrid search: combining both text and vector search (at least evaluating it) (1 point)